 Because of the possibility of impaired adrenal response, patients transferring from oral steroid therapy to inhaled fluticasone propionate therapy should be treated with special care, and adrenocortical function regularly monitored.
 Following introduction of inhaled fluticasone propionate, withdrawal of systemic therapy should be gradual and patients encouraged to carry a steroid warning card indicating the possible need for additional therapy in times of stress.

-There have been very rare reports of increases in blood glucose levels (see Adverse Reactions) and this should be considered when prescribing to patients with a history of diabetes mellitus.
+There have been very rare reports of increases in blood glucose levels (see Undesirable Effects) and this should be considered when prescribing to patients with a history of diabetes mellitus.

-During post-marketing use, there have been reports of clinically significant drug interactions in patients receiving fluticasone propionate and ritonavir, resulting in systemic corticosteroid effects including Cushing's syndrome and adrenal suppression.
-Therefore, concomitant use of fluticasone propionate and ritonavir should be avoided, unless the potential benefit to the patient outweighs the risk of systemic corticosteroid side-effects (see Interactions).
+During post-marketing use, there have been reports of clinically significant drug interactions in patients receiving fluticasone propionate and ritonavir, resulting in systemic corticosteroid effects, including Cushing's syndrome and adrenal suppression.
+Therefore, concomitant use of fluticasone propionate and ritonavir should be avoided, unless the potential benefit to the patient outweighs the risk of systemic corticosteroid side effects (see Interactions).

 It was observed in a drug interaction study that concomitant use of systemic ketoconazole increases exposure to SEREVENT.
 This may lead to prolongation in the QTc interval.
-Caution should be exercised when strong CYP3A4 inhibitors (e.g. ketoconazole) are co-administered with SEREVENT. (see Interactions, and Pharmacokinetics).7
+Concomitant treatment with ketoconazole or other potent CYP3A4 inhibitors should therefore be avoided unless the benefits outweigh the potentially increased risk of systemic side effects of salmeterol treatment (see Interactions and Pharmacokinetics).

-As with other inhalation therapy paradoxical bronchospasm may occur with an immediate increase in wheezing after dosing.
+As with other inhalation therapy, paradoxical bronchospasm may occur with an immediate increase in wheezing after dosing.
 This should be treated immediately with a fast and short-acting inhaled bronchodilator.
-Salmeterol-FP Accuhaler/Diskus or Evohaler should be discontinued immediately, the patient assessed and alternative therapy instituted if necessary. (see Adverse Reactions)
+Salmeterol-FP Accuhaler/Diskus or Evohaler should be discontinued immediately, the patient assessed and alternative therapy instituted if necessary (see Adverse Reactions).

-The pharmacological side-effects of beta-2 agonist treatment, such as tremor, subjective palpitations and headache have been reported, but tend to be transient and to reduce with regular therapy. (see Adverse Reactions)
+The pharmacological side effects of beta2- agonist treatment, such as tremor, subjective palpitations and headache have been reported, but tend to be transient and to reduce with regular therapy (see Adverse Reactions).